Using Twitter effectively is not difficult, but it does take a little time

-If you only wish is to use Twitter as a source of information, then the one tip I would give is to use Twitter Lists.
+If you only wish is to use Twitter as a source of information, or to follow trending topics then the one tip I would give you is to use Twitter Lists.

 Even if you only follow 1,000 accounts, your main Twitter feed will be full of spam, promotion and junk, so the best way to filter the information down to you want to read is to set up lists.

 From an author or writer’s perspective, this may include lists of authors, publishers, literary agents or bookshops.
-Then by selecting a list, only Tweets from your selected sources will appear in the list feed.
+Then by selecting a list, only Tweets from your selected sources will appear in the list feed in real time.